 - Setting Collars, Top Set couplings, or Running Subs – Liner Carrying Mechanism

-A tie back seal receptacle is a seal bore receptacle which we can install it at the top of a liner assembly.
+A tie-back seal receptacle is a seal-bore receptacle that we can install it at the top of a liner assembly.
 It provides a means to extend the existing liner to a point further up the hole.
-We can also install the tie back receptacle in conjunction with related equipment such as hangers, liner packers or setting collars.
+We can also install the tie-back receptacle in conjunction with related equipment such as hangers, liner packers, or setting collars.
 Its manufacturing process is typically from the same grade of steel as the casing and the liner assembly components.

 Popular tools datasheets & catalogues in the market: Schl.
 MatchSet™ Tieback Receptacle, Product Sheet Liner Hanger with Metal-to-Metal Tieback, Weatherford TSP4L Tieback Polished-Bore Receptacle (PBR)